richardhenyash/balloon-pop-maths/TESTING.md

 ### Custom CSS Styling ###
 [Custom CSS styling](./assets/css/style.css) was validated using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 No errors were generated.
 12 "unknown vendor extension" warnings were generated.
-These warnings are related to the 12 global variables declared at the top of the [Custom CSS](./assets/css/style.css).
+The warnings are related to the 12 global variables declared at the top of the [Custom CSS](./assets/css/style.css).
 The warnings are generated because the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) does not currenty support CSS variable declaration are are not considered to be an issue.
 See [Github Link](https://github.com/w3c/css-validator/pull/173).

 ### JavaScript Code Library ###
 Each [JavaScript Code Library](./assets/js) file was validated using the [JSHint](https://jshint.com/about/) static code analysis tool.
-Each library file was configured using [JSHint](https://jshint.com/about/) configuration variables added under the header section, including any global variables and functions which are defined in other [JavaScript Code Library](./assets/js) files.
+Each library file was configured using [JSHint](https://jshint.com/docs/) configuration variables added under the header section, including any global variables and functions which are defined in externally in other **Balloon Pop Maths** [JavaScript Code Library](./assets/js) files.
 The results were as follows:

-* The [JavaScript Animation Function Library](./assets/js/events.js) initially reported 8 unused variables.
-These unused variables are all related to function names which are defined in the [JavaScript Animation Function Library](./assets/js/animation.js) and are called in other library files.
+* The [JavaScript Animation Function Library](./assets/js/animation.js) initially reported 8 unused variables.
+The unused variables are all related to function names which are defined in the [JavaScript Animation Function Library](./assets/js/animation.js) and are called in other library files.
 The code was then re-validated with the Report options disabled for "Unused Variables", and now passes without errors or warnings.
 See [JShint Animation Function Library Validation Report](./assets/testing/validation/javascript-validation-report-animation.txt).